karimib/imp-qfe-demo-charm/README.md

-# Implementation of a quadratic functional encryption scheme
+# IMP-QFE

 ## Scheme

-The scheme described on P. 11 in the following scheme has been implemented
+The following project implements the bounded Quadratic Functional Encryption Scheme as described on p.11 of the following paper

 * [Practical Functional Encryption for Quadratic Functions with Applications to Predicate Encryption](https://eprint.iacr.org/2017/151.pdf)

+## Structure

+* [qfebounded.py](./qfebounded.py) contains the implementation of the scheme
+* [qfehelpers.py](./qfehelpers.py) helper functions used by the scheme
+* [benchmark.py](./benchmark.py) calls the scheme in different ways and provides benchmarks

 ## Prerequisites

-* Docker or Podman
+* Docker or Podman (if using podman replace the "docker" with "podman" in the instructions below)

 ## Usage